 ½ cup panko

-Cut the acorn squash horizontally (against the ridges rather than with them), you get lovely scalloped edges that are as pretty as a picture.
-Drizzle the squash with the olive oil and sprinkle salt and pepper, and roast until they’re soft (about 20 minutes.)
+Cut the acorn squash horizontally (against the ridges rather than with them), to get lovely scalloped edges.
+Drizzle the squash pieces with the olive oil, sprinkle with salt and pepper, and roast until they’re soft (about 20 minutes.)

 Heat the butter in a skillet, add the garlic and herbs.
 When fragrant, toss in the panko.
 As you stir, the panko will toast and absorb those fall flavors.
 Sprinkle the panko atop the plated squash, garnish with fresh herbs and enjoy.